nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   `add t/TITLE d/DESCRIPTION [p/PLATFORM]... [a/APPLICANT]...`
 </div>

-What happens when a user use the `add` command.
+When a user use the `add` command:
 1. When a user tries to run an add command, the system executes several steps to add a new listing to the application.
 2. The first step is to check if all the compulsory prefixes are present in the command and if the preamble is empty.
 3. If the check passes, the system creates a new listing with attributes based on the prefixes.